Italy's top court says production at Ilva plant can continue

 The administrative judges added that the city order “overlapped the ways in which, ordinarily, situations of environmental pollution and health risk are managed”.

-Lawyers for ArcelorMittal (MT.LU), which controls Ilva, had appealed the city order claiming a shutdown would have permanently damaged the facilities and put jobs at risk.
+Lawyers for ArcelorMittal, which controls Ilva, had appealed the city order claiming a shutdown would have permanently damaged the facilities and put jobs at risk.

 Taranto, in Italy’s underdeveloped south, hosts most of ILVA’s 10,700 Italian workers.